Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 • immunocorrectors;

-• medicines to improve blood flow;
+• medications to improve blood flow;

 • beneficial bacteria, etc.